 The bone marrow is the soft, spongy tissue found in the center of large bones that stores immature cells called stem cells.
 Stem cells usually mature into white blood cells, red blood cells, and platelets during a process called hematopoiesis.
 In the body, white blood cells fight infections, red blood cells carry oxygen throughout the body, and platelets help the blood to clot.

 About myelodysplastic syndromes

 Myelodysplastic syndromes, also known as MDS, are a group of blood and bone marrow disorders.
-In MDS, stem cells do not mature normally, and the number of blasts (immature cells) and dysplastic (abnormally developed) cells increases.
-Also, the number of healthy mature cells decreases, meaning there are fewer normal red blood cells, white blood cells, and platelets.
+In MDS, stem cells do not mature as expected, and the number of immature cells, called blasts, and abnormally developed cells, called dysplastic cells, increases.
+Also, the number of healthy mature cells decrease, which causes the bone marrow to not work well or to stop working.
+This means that there are fewer healthy red blood cells, white blood cells, and platelets.
 The numbers of blood cells are often called blood cell counts (see Diagnosis ).